IBM/alexa-skill-watson-assistant/README.md

 * Use Redis to store a session's conversation context across events
 * Import a conversation from the Bot Asset Exchange (BAE) or a JSON file
 * Invoke a conversation with Watson using Node.js
+* Use the Weather Channel Data service to lookup locations and forecasts
 * Create an Alexa skill to reach tens of millions of customers

 ![](doc/source/images/architecture.png)